ranbureand/sitefolio/_projects/sight-seeing-2.markdown

     %}
 </div>

-The images of this second edition were visually leveled to varying degrees by the omnipresence of the whiteness of the snow, a shared feature that made visually matching them way more problematic than with the previous set of pictures, due to their lack of strong contrasts.
+In this second edition, the images were visually leveled to varying degrees by the omnipresent whiteness of the snow, a shared feature that made visually matching them far more challenging than with the previous set, due to the lack of strong contrasts.

-The drawback was overcome by voiding the margins between images, thus taking advantage of the differences between the various gradations of whiteness to subtly reveal the inner visual quality of each picture.
+This drawback was overcome by eliminating the margins between images, thereby leveraging the subtle differences in the gradations of whiteness to reveal the inner visual quality of each picture.

 <div class="figures">
     {% include image.html